shadowfoxer/learngit/readme.txt

-Git is a distributed version control system
+Gt is a distributed version control system
 Git is a free software distributed under the GPL

 here is a new line